 Billionaire investor Peltz steps down as adviser at pot producer Aurora

-Aurora Cannabis Inc said on Monday billionaire investor Nelson Peltz has stepped down as adviser, adding to troubles at the Canadian pot producer reeling under the impact of the coronavirus pandemic.

-REUTERS: Aurora Cannabis Inc said on Monday billionaire investor Nelson Peltz has stepped down as adviser, adding to troubles at the Canadian pot producer reeling under the impact of the coronavirus pandemic.
+NEW YORK: Aurora Cannabis Inc said on Monday (Sep 28) billionaire investor Nelson Peltz has stepped down as adviser, adding to troubles at the Canadian pot producer reeling under the impact of the coronavirus pandemic.

 However, the pandemic has hit the cash-strapped cannabis industry hard and forced many companies to shut down.
 Aurora also laid off hundreds of employees this year, shut facilities and amended its loan agreements.